Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Introduction

+Abelian class field theory enables us to reduce many questions about the abelian extensions of a number field~$K$ to the arithmetic of its ring of integers~$\ZZ_K$ by defining \emph{ray class fields} attached to its ideals.
+One of the great mysteries of this subject is that even though we can prove that these fields exist~\cite{Takagi}, we nevertheless cannot in general produce explicit generators for them except in the two special cases when $K$ is either~$\QQ$ or an imaginary quadratic field~\cite{cohstev}.
+Indeed the search for such generators goes back to Hilbert's 12th problem.
+In the present paper, we shall discuss a totally new approach for finding explicit generators when $K$ is a real quadratic field.

-Let $d\geq4$ be an integer such that $D$ is the square-free part of~$(d-1)^2 - 4 = (d+1)(d-3)$.
+Let $D\geq 2$ be a square-free integer and let~$K$ be the real quadratic field~$\QQ(\sqrt D)$.
+Let~$d\geq4$ be an integer\footnote{The construction we describe also generates ray-class fields over $\QQ(\sqrt{D})$ when $d=2$ or $3$.
+We confine ourselves to the case $d\geq 4$ because it is only then that the fields are extensions of a real quadratic field.}~\ such that $D$ is the square-free part of~$(d-1)^2 - 4 = (d+1)(d-3)$.
 By Lemma~\ref{pellemma} below, there are infinitely many such~$d$ for any given~$D$, and conversely, every~$d\geq4$ corresponds to a non-trivial value of~$D$.
 Let~$d'=2d$ if~$d$ is even and~$d'=d$ if~$d$ is odd.
-This paper gives evidence that certain configurations of complex lines in $\bC^d$ yield natural generators for the ray class field $\Rd{}$ of $K$ modulo $d'$ with ramification allowed at both infinite places $\ipl{1}$ and $\ipl{2}$ of $K$, where we abbreviate the ideal~$d'\zk$ to~$d'$.
+This paper gives evidence that certain configurations of complex lines in $\CC^d$ yield natural generators for the ray class field $\Rd{}$ of $K$ modulo $d'$ with ramification allowed at both infinite places $\ipl{1}$ and $\ipl{2}$ of $K$, where we abbreviate the ideal~$d'\zk$ to~$d'$.
+For convenience we give a brief introduction to ray class fields in section~\ref{RayClassSection}.

-Equipping $\CC^d$ with the usual hermitian inner product $(v, w) = v^\dagger w$, we consider symmetric configurations of complex lines, pairwise equiangular as measured by the hermitian angle
+Equipping $\CC^d$ with the usual hermitian inner product $(v, w) = v^\dagger w$, we consider symmetric configurations of complex lines~\cite{zauner}, pairwise equiangular as measured by the hermitian angle

-between lines $\CC \bfv$, $\CC \bfw$, where $\Pi_v = \frac{vv^\dagger}{(v,v)}$ is the rank-1 hermitian projector onto $\bC v$.
-It is easily shown \cite{dgs} that $\bC^d$ can contain at most $d^2$ equiangular lines.
+between lines $\CC \bfv$, $\CC \bfw$, where $\Pi_v = \frac{vv^\dagger}{(v,v)}$ is the rank-1 hermitian projector onto $\CC v$.
+It is easily shown \cite{dgs} that $\CC^d$ can contain at most $d^2$ equiangular lines.
 Following established terminology in quantum information theory \cite{renes}, we say that a complete set of $d^2$ equiangular lines is \emph{Symmetric and Informationally Complete} (\emph{SIC}), or a \emph{SIC}.
 The common angle of a SIC is necessarily $\cos^{-1} \bigl(\frac{1}{\sqrt{d+1}}\bigr)$ \cite{dgs}.